buildbot/buildbot/master/docs/developer/config.rst

 Error Handling
 --------------

-If any errors are encountered while loading the configuration :py:func:`buildbot.config.error` should be called.
+If any errors are encountered while loading the configuration, :py:func:`buildbot.config.error` should be called.
 This can occur both in the configuration-loading code, and in the constructors of any objects that are instantiated in the configuration - change sources, workers, schedulers, build steps, and so on.

 .. py:function:: error(error)

     :param error: error to report
     :raises: :py:exc:`ConfigErrors` if called at build-time

     This function reports a configuration error.
     If a config file is being loaded, then the function merely records the error, and allows the rest of the configuration to be loaded.
     At any other time, it raises :py:exc:`ConfigErrors`.
-This is done so all config errors can be reported, rather than just the first.
+    This is done so that all config errors can be reported, rather than just the first one.

 .. py:exception:: ConfigErrors([errors])